SEO Research

 These three things do not solve the same problem.

 robots.txt controls crawler access.
-Structured data helps machines interpret entities and page meaning. llms.txt is a proposed convenience file that can point language models to the most useful documentation and reference pages if they choose to read it.
+Structured data helps machines interpret entities and page meaning. llms.txt is a proposed convenience file that can point language models to useful documentation and reference pages—if they choose to read it.
 That is a very different job from crawl control or semantic markup.
 See AI features and your website, Google Search Essentials, intro to structured data, and the proposed llms.txt specification.

 The big mistake is treating them like substitutes.

-Google's own documentation is still the cleanest anchor here: AI features do not require a special AI-only technical setup, and pages still need to be crawlable, indexable, and snippet-eligible.
+Google's own documentation is the cleanest anchor here: AI features don't require a special AI-only technical setup.
+Pages still need to be crawlable, indexable, and snippet-eligible.
 That means most AI discovery wins still come from classic technical hygiene plus clearer page structure.
 If you want the broader audit layer, that is exactly what SavageAudit's AI visibility audit is built to pressure-test.

 The short answer